dpwiese/personal-website/content/posts/selenium.md

 # Selenium with Python

 The [PyPI documentation](https://pypi.org/project/selenium/) and [Selenium with Python](https://selenium-python.readthedocs.io) docs are straightforward enough to follow to install the Selenium library.
-Given how specific the code is to the website being scraped--leveraging specific element class names and IDs, for example--the full code will not be included here.
+Given how specific the code is to the website being scraped--leveraging the particular structure and specific element class names and IDs, for example--the full Python Selenium code written for this project will not be included here.
-Rather important or interesting bits will genericized and shared.
+Rather the important or interesting bits will genericized and shared with a few comments.
 For what it's worth, the particular site that was being scraped is written in Angular, but the Selenium implementation is agnostic to what framework was used to create the web application.

 Typical dependencies for a simple project like this are shown below.